Seattle LGBTQ Commission, in close vote, calls on Mayor Jenny Durkan to resign

 The city has removed a limited number of encampments that have been hazardous, Nyland said.
 Durkan reduced the Police Department’s budget by $20 million this year and has proposed additional reductions for next year, partly by transferring civilian units to other departments, the spokesperson noted.
 The mayor believes the $100 million in investments cannot come from the Police Department right away, Nyland said.

-“While some in the community have disagreed with the Mayor, former Chief Best, and Interim Chief Diaz on issues like defunding SPD by 50%,” others have supported those decisions, Nyland said.
-Durkan believes the city “must get beyond slogans to work towards long-term solutions on these immense challenges.”
+“While some in the community have disagreed with the Mayor (and the city’s police chiefs) on issues like defunding SPD by 50%,” others have supported those decisions, Nyland said.
+Durkan believes the city “must get beyond slogans to work towards long-term solutions on these immense challenges,” Nyland said.

 The Human Rights Commission called on the council to remove Durkan from office, if necessary.
 The LGBTQ Commission didn’t take that stance.